 We want to know the full story behind our products.
-For the majority of our shirts we can trace back their journeys to the raw material.
-We are not 100% there as it is often difficult to trace back the origin of the raw materials such as organic cotton or organic linen.
+We can trace back the journeys of many of our shirts back to the raw material.
+We are not 100% there as it is often difficult to trace back the origin of the raw materials such as organic cotton or linen.
 We are working on this to have full traceability of our supply chains.

-On this page you get more insights into the journey of our organic cotton and organic linen shirts.
+On this page you get more insights into the journey of our products.

 The vast majority of our shirts is made in Portugal.
 This includes our Flannel shirts, Linen shirts, Oxford shirts, Dress shirts and Overshirts.
 All of our suppliers are specialised in the production of men's shirts.
 They cut, measure and trim our fabrics and tailor our shirts under the highest quality standards.
 They check, iron, pack your shirts and make them ready for the shippment.

-One of our two production partners in Portugal is Soci4.
-Soci4 is a shirt manufacturer in Frazao near Porto.
-The company employs around 100 employees.
-As it is with many of our suppliers, most of these employees are women (more than 90).
+Two of our shirt manufacturing partners are based in the North of Portugal near Porto.
+Both are family run and employ around 70 employees.
+As it is with many of our suppliers, most of these employees are women.

-Our tailor-made shirts and many of our dress shirts are made by Bontex a shirt-maker in Bosnia-Herzegovina.
+Our tailor-made shirts and many of our dress shirts are made by a shirt-maker in Bosnia-Herzegovina.
 The company is based in Maglaj and is specialised in manufacturing high-quality dress shirts.
-Bontex was founded in 2005 and employs 220 people.
+The company was founded in 2005 and employs 220 people.
 It is certified according to the SA8000 social standard.

-We source our organic cotton and organic linen fabrics from the most renowned European weaving mills for shirt fabrics.
-Our fabrics are GOTS certified.
-This means that only organically grown raw materials are used to weave the fabrics.
+We source our fabrics from the most renowned European weaving mills for shirt fabrics.
+Our organic cotton fabrics are GOTS certified.
+Our linen fabrics are made under GOTS or Oeko-Tex standard.
 No toxic chemicals are applied when dying and finishing the fabrics.
 Amongst others, no formaldehyds are used.

 Our main dying and weaving partner is based in the North of Portugal.
-The mill was founded in 1958 and employs around 550 people.
+The mill holds a long tradition in fabric weaving and employs around 550 people.
 The company dyes yarns, weaves and finishes our exquisite fabrics according to our specifications and our designs.
-All the fabrics for our casual shirts as well as for most of our dress shirts are made at our Portuguese weaving partner.
+All the fabrics for our casual, flannel, linen as well as for most of our dress shirts are made at our Portuguese weaving partner.

-We advise our weaving mills to source GOTS certified organic cotton or organic linen yarns for our fabrics.
+We advise our weaving mills which kind of yarns to use for our fabrics.
 They buy these yarns from various spinning mills on the market.

 Other parts of our organic cotton yarns are traded or spun by a Portuguese spinning mill near Porto.
-Most of the organic linen yarns for our linen shirts are spun by a Chinese spinning mill.
+The linen yarns we use are made from European flax that are also spun in Europe.

 Large parts of our cotton shirts are made from organic cotton that was grown in the bioRe® projects in Tanzania and India.
 The use of these cotton sources offers us full traceability of our cotton shirts. bioRe® India and bioRe® Tanzania are organisations founded by the Swiss yarn trader Remei AG based in Rotkreuz.
 Both organisations buy organic cotton from 4'000 (India) and 2'000 (Tanzania) small-scale farmers.